Skip to Content

 Living with profound hearing loss

-• Sign language: For many, sign language is the main means of communication.
-British Sign Language (BSL) is used in the UK.
+• Sign language: British Sign Language (BSL) is used in the UK and can be the main way of communication.

-• Lip reading: This involves watching a person's mouth movements to understand what they're saying.
+• Lip reading: This is when you watch mouth movements to understand what's being said.

-• Hearing aids: While not always effective for profound hearing loss, very powerful hearing aids might provide some benefit for some people.
+• Hearing aids: Very powerful hearing aids might provide some support for profound hearing loss.

-• Cochlear implants: These are small electronic devices that are surgically implanted and can be a very effective way to restore some hearing.
+• Cochlear implants: These are small electronic devices that are surgically implanted and can restore some hearing.
 They bypass the damaged parts of the inner ear and send electrical signals directly to the auditory nerve.

-• Text messaging and email: These written forms of communication are invaluable.
+• Text messaging and email: These written forms of communication are extremely helpful.

 • Visual aids: Flashing lights can be used for doorbells, fire alarms, and alarm clocks.

-Related reading: Communication strategies for those with hearing loss
+Related reading: Communication tactics for those with hearing loss

 The importance of an early diagnosis